andrecp/swdocs/README.md

 # Apply either creates or updates an entry from a JSON file.
 > swdocs apply --file tests/rabbitmq.json

+# By default apply will use your process owner username, but, you can override it too for CIs (say from jenkins to parse the commit owner username)
+> swdocs apply --file tests/rabbitmq.json --user ken
 ```

 ### Working with sqlite